aaltsys/doc-newwares/setup/05_services.rst

-.. _rate-codes:
+.. _services:

 #############################
-Configuring Rate Codes
+Configuring Service Codes
 #############################

 The WARES billing system is very flexible, so parctically any service may be associated with a document, calculated for charges, and billed on an invoice.
-Setup includes a table of rate codes which may be used in configuring account billing.
+Setup includes a table of service codes which may be used in configuring account billing.

-The standard WARES code list is not exhaustive, but it should be a good starting point for most logistics companies.
+The standard WARES services list should be a good starting point for most logistics companies.
+However, parctically every company will encounter service requests or operational issues which require adding codes for other services.

-Rate Code Columns
+Service Code Columns
 =============================

-*  **Code** -- is a unique rate code identifier.
+*  **Code** -- is a unique service code identifier.
 The code will be used in defining rates and applying optional charges.
 *  **Description** -- is the default text for rates using the code, and it appears on document charges and corresponding invoices.
-*  **Apply** -- specifies how a rate is used.
+*  **Apply** -- specifies how a service is used.
 Values are **C** for Calculated, **M** for Mandatory, **O** for Optional, and **R** for Repeating.
-*  **Documents** -- limits a rate to be applied only on listed document types.
+*  **Documents** -- limits a service to be used only on listed document types.
-*  **Group** -- provides a convenient shorthand for the revenue type a rate code
+*  **Group** -- provides a convenient shorthand for the revenue type a service
    represents: **H** for Handling, **S** for Storage, **F** for freight, **L** for Labor, and **M** for Miscellaneous.
 WARES groups revenue into these categories to report gross income results.
-*  **Ledger Account** -- specifies the actual sales account in the warehouse ledgers where revenue for the rate will be posted.
+*  **Ledger Account** -- specifies the actual sales account in the warehouse ledgers where revenue for the service will be posted.
 Wares includes a utility for exporting invoices into standard accounting software.

-Example Rate Codes List
+Example Service Codes List
 =============================

-Following is an example rate code list.
+Following is an example service code list.

 +--------+---------------------------+-------+--------------+--------+---------+
 | Code   | Description               | Apply | Documents    | Group  | Ledger  |